-Managing Groups for Google Apps
+Managing Groups for G Suite

 You can create and manage groups for your organization using the Groups control in the Admin console.
 With the Groups control, you can create basic groups that people in your organization can use as mailing lists.
 People can then use a single address to send mail to the entire group, or invite the group to a meeting or to share a document.
 These Admin console groups make it easy to: